dekuNukem/exixe_clock/README.md

 Each digit update is triggered by the timepulse signal from the GNSS receiver, synced to the UTC.

 A bunch of extra features was thrown in during the design process as well.
 I added a temperature sensor so the tubes can optionally display hour:minute:temp instead of hour:minute:second, a blue LED lights up when GPS fix is acquired, 2 capacitive touchpad was added for buttonless controls, a light sensor was added for automatic brightness adjustment, SD card slot was added for data logging, and UART header was added for debugging and expansion.

+## Building one yourself

+bom is here

+version differences

+bare photos